 - 2.5 Renewables developers may opt for their annual funding, either fully or in part, to be paid into the REF and used to fund community-led projects.
 Community groups may apply to the REF for funding and it is then up to the Council's Grants Committee to determine which applications receive funding, based on how well they meet the funding criteria (see appendix 1).
 Only legacy projects will be supported, defined as projects that will have long-term benefits.
 This does not preclude relatively small scale projects; a small scale project such as funding to rejuvenate a community garden could have benefits for years to come in terms of biodiversity and community wellbeing. - 2.6 For the first 10 years that a renewable energy development contributes to this element of the fund, the funding will be directed exclusively to projects within 10km of the boundary of the wind energy development.
 This is to ensure that the monies are linked to needs and aspirations of those communities local to the development.
 Where a settlement is partly within the 10km boundary, the whole of the settlement will be eligible to seek REF funding.
-An exception to the 10km requirement can be made should a project have clear benefits both within and beyond the 10km boundary, as agreed with the relevant community or communities and the developer, such as new footpath or woodland planting scheme which may have sites both within and outwith the boundary.
-In this respect, the grants committee will have the ability to apply the criteria with some flexibility.
-Beyond the initial 10 years.
-50% of the contributions received will be directed towards projects within 10km, with 50% being reserved for use in the wider East Ayrshire area. - 2.7 The following groups are eligible to apply for REF community benefits grants: - Constituted Voluntary and Community Organisations including community councils, community led action plan steering groups, trusts and organisations with charitable status where the project can demonstrate wider community benefit. - Social Economy or Social Enterprise projects where the project may be a Company Limited by Guarantee and/or have charitable status.
+An exception to the 10km requirement can be made should a project have clear benefits both within and beyond the 10km boundary, as agreed with the relevant community and the developer, such as new footpath or woodland planting scheme which may have sites both within and outwith the boundary.
+In this respect, the grants committee will have the ability to apply the criteria with some flexibility. - 2.7 Following the initial 10 year period, a review will be undertaken as to whether part of the fund should be widened out to make it available to a wider spatial area, incorporating a larger number of communities that those within the 10km buffer.
+This review will take into account; - (i) ongoing need and demand for the funding within the 10km buffer, taking cognisance of the type and range of projects that have been supported over the initial 10 year period; - (ii) the funding landscape beyond the 10km buffer.
+This will examine what other community benefits funding is available to what communities.
+The over-riding aim is to ensure community benefits funding is fair and proportionate.
+The 10km buffer should only be removed or widened if there is a clear case to justify spreading the benefits further i.e. it will allow communities that have not had access or only access to very limited community benefits funding to share in opportunities presented by the monies paid into the REF.
+The following groups are eligible to apply for REF community benefits grants: - Constituted Voluntary and Community Organisations including community councils, community led action plan steering groups, trusts and organisations

+- with charitable status where the project can demonstrate wider community benefit. - Social Economy or Social Enterprise projects where the project may be a Company Limited by Guarantee and/or have charitable status.
 Any profits made by the project are reinvested in the project. - Local Authority or other agencies or anchor institutions where the project is led or supported by the community, is new and does not represent a substitution of core Council business activities.